ringcentral/ringcentral-faq/docs/basics.md

 ### What are the System Requirements for using the RingCentral Service and Integrations, and which browsers are supported for using these applications?

-RingCentral maintains a KB article, [http://success.ringcentral.com/articles/en_US/RC_Knowledge_Article/5126](http://success.ringcentral.com/articles/en_US/RC_Knowledge_Article/5126) which you can refer to for answers to this question.
+[RingCentral KB article 5126](http://success.ringcentral.com/articles/en_US/RC_Knowledge_Article/5126) covers this information which you can refer to for answers to this question.

 ### What version of security protocol does RingCentral support?

-RingCentral requires servers to support TLS version 1.2.
+RingCentral's legacy RingOut and FaxOut APIs require servers to support TLS version 1.2.
 Older browsers and API clients without TLS 1.2 support will no longer work.
-You can read more about our TLS requirements, how to test your browsers/API client/code for TLS 1.2 support, and language updates required to operate with our API in this [RingCentral KB Article](http://success.ringcentral.com/articles/RC_Knowledge_Article/8778?priority=10&retURL=/apex/RCSupportPortalSearchNew&type=FAQ&id=kA234000000LRL4CAO&Title=TLS+Upgrade+Notice).
+You can read more about our TLS requirements, how to test your browsers/API client/code for TLS 1.2 support, and language updates required to operate with our API in [RingCentral KB Article 8778](http://success.ringcentral.com/articles/RC_Knowledge_Article/8778?priority=10&retURL=/apex/RCSupportPortalSearchNew&type=FAQ&id=kA234000000LRL4CAO&Title=TLS+Upgrade+Notice).
+The RingCentral Connect Platform APIs will be updated at a future date.